twilco/twilco.github.io/_posts/2019-04-27-riscv-from-scratch-2.markdown

 ### What's next

 We accomplished, and hopefully learned, a lot today!
-I've never had a formal plan for this series, instead simply following whatever is most interesting to me at each moment, so I'm not sure what exactly comes next in this series.
+I've never had a formal plan for this series, instead simply following whatever is most interesting to me at each moment, so I'm not sure exactly sure what will come next.
 I particularly enjoyed the deep dive we took into the `jal` instruction, so perhaps in our next post we'll build upon the foundation we created here but instead replace `add.c` with some pure RISC-V assembly program.
-If you have something in particular you'd like to see let me know by opening an issue at [https://github.com/twilco/twilco.github.io/issues](https://github.com/twilco/twilco.github.io/issues).
+If you have something in particular you'd like to see or have any questions about what we covered here, let me know by opening an issue at [https://github.com/twilco/twilco.github.io/issues](https://github.com/twilco/twilco.github.io/issues).
 After the next post in the series is complete I'll link to it below.

 Thanks for reading, and hope to see you in the next post!